Join one of our upcoming Online Information Sessions!RSVP today

 You will learn from faculty with experience on the front lines of service, just like you.
 With the program motto “knowledge is power,” our faculty have all used education as a catalyst to make personal evolutions that empower community change.

-Dr. Susan Gaffney, MPA Program Coordinator
+Dr. Mary Bruce, MPA Program Coordinator

 Chief Michael Jones, Matteson Police Department